 - How to Use Format Painter in Excel for Multiple Cells (6 Quick Ways)

-b.
-Copy Formatting to New Sheet
+3.2 Copy Formatting to New Sheet

 Things to Remember

-- The Fill Handle will paste Autofill with the same values.
-Thus, to show the previous values you must change Autofill to Fill Formatting Only.
+- Thirdly, the Fill Handle will paste with the same values.
+Thus, to show the previous values you must change AutoFill to Fill Formatting Only.